Schizo is one way to put it, I see it as plain shooting themselves in the foot.

 , so they are left with what choice?
 The answer is - Hong Kong.
 Among other answers.

-So who loses?
+So who looses?
 Singapore as a country from less people wanting to come here, Singaporean school kids from a more international community and for some their only real-life chance to interact with it, and the companies who set up shop here who won't continue to be able to attract and / or retain foreign workers.

 On the latter point, I know of some people for whom that became a deal breaker, and is why they're planning to leave.

-The foreigners are forced into a battle they never wanted and the locals win them out of their schools, the foreigners don't really lose anything that they can't get back home, in Hong Kong, or elsewhere.
+The foreigners are forced into a battle they never wanted and the locals win them out of their schools, the foreigners don't really loose anything that they can't get back home, in Hong Kong, or elsewhere.

 movingtospore wrote:The government, oops I mean the major daily paper, has started running a series on how much foreigners add to SP.
 Interesting, wondering how they're going to manage that at the same time they try to reduce the number of EPs granted etc. It's schizo....